appserver-io/appserver/_docs/http-s-server.md

 </params>
 ```

-They are used to define several key/value pairs for the http(s) server implementation to react on
+They are used to define several key/value pairs for the HTTP(S) server implementation to react on.
+Find the param
-which are described in the following table.
+descriptions below.

 | Param                    | Description |
 | ------------------------ | ----------- |